Robust estimation of polyserial correlation coefficients: A density power divergence approach: Robust estimation of polyserial correlation

 in estimating equation~\eqref{eq:estimatingeq} \emph{``provides a relative-to-the-model downweighting for [contaminated]\footnote{The original quote of \citet[][p.~551]{basu1998} refers to contaminated observations as \emph{outlying} observations.
 In their terminology, an outlier is any data point that was not generated by the postulated model.
 However, since one often associates outliers with extreme values rather than discordant model fit, we believe that the term ``outlying'' is potentially misleading, so we prefer ``contaminated''.} observations''} \citep[][p.~551]{basu1998} with individual-specific weights

 A weight $\tilde{w}_{i,\alpha}(\Btheta)$ is bounded from below by~0 and takes values close to~0 for observations that the polyserial model cannot fit well, such as contaminated data points.
 As such, \emph{``observations that are widely discrepant to the [polyserial] model will get nearly zero weights''} \citep[][pp.~551--52]{basu1998}.
 Larger choices of $\alpha > 0$ lead to more stringent downweighting.
+For instance, a contaminated observation with an ordinal response~$Y_i$ that strongly disagrees with the latent threshold structure implied by the model density~$p_{XY}$ would receive a weight close to~0.

-Conversely, if contamination is absent $(\varepsilon = 0)$, it can be shown that the robust estimator~$\thetahat$ and the MLE~$\thetahatMLE$ in~\eqref{eq:MLE} are asymptotically equal to one another for all choices $\alpha \geq 0$.
+If contamination is absent $(\varepsilon = 0)$, it can be shown that the robust estimator~$\thetahat$ and the MLE~$\thetahatMLE$ in~\eqref{eq:MLE} are asymptotically equal to one another for all choices $\alpha \geq 0$.
 This property is implied by the property of \emph{Fisher consistency} that minimum DPD estimators posses \citep[implied by Theorem~1 in][see p.~551 therein]{basu1998}.

+Being expressible as a root of a summation over the sample where each summand is a certain function evaluated at a single observation (Eq.~\ref{eq:estimatingeq}), minimum DPD estimators are a special case of $M$-estimation \citep[see][Section~3.1]{basu1998}.
+However, unlike classic $M$-estimation as proposed in \citet{huber1964}, minimum DPD estimation does not require the data to admit a numerical interpretation due to operationalizing ``outlyingness'' through discrepant model fit rather than extreme values.
+Consequently, it can be directly applied to models for mixed data, such as the polyserial model.